Christ is Better than Moses

 A two-edged sword is a sharp weapon, but God's word is even sharper because it can divide or make a distinction between things we generally think of as being closely related or indistinguishable.
 For example, what is the difference between a soul and a spirit?
 What is the difference between a person's thoughts and his intent?
 God’s word can make such a distinction.

-A two-edged sword is considered to be a dangerous weapon because of the two edges.
-Handled improperly it can cut the wielder just as easily as it can cut someone else.
+A two-edged sword is considered to be a dangerous weapon because of its two edges.
+Handled improperly, it can cut the wielder just as easily as it can cut someone else.
 When the Bible is used as a weapon to point out the flaws in another person, the person using it often finds himself convicted by the same word.
 "You, therefore, who teach another, do you not teach yourself?
 You who preach that a man should not steal, do you steal?
 You who say, "Do not commit adultery," do you commit adultery?
 You who abhor idols, do you rob temples?"
 (Romans 2:21-22).

 When someone says, “God knows my heart,” it isn’t the excuse that people think it is.
-The answer is, yes, God truly knows your heart to the very core of your being and that ought to make you tremble because nothing is hidden before His sight (Psalms 90:8; Proverbs 15:11).
+The answer is, yes, God truly knows your heart to the very core of your being, and that ought to make you tremble because nothing is hidden before His sight (Psalms 90:8; Proverbs 15:11).
 We will be judged by God’s word and will be without excuse (Jeremiah 23:29).